(Written in 2000)

 would return overnight to Bristol, having had little or no sleep, and go to work the next day only to fall asleep at the drawing board in his lunch

-In 1970 Matthews left the advertising world to form an art partnership with Terry Brace, who was an acquaintance from art college days and who had
+In 1970, Matthews left the advertising world to form an art partnership with Terry Brace, who was an acquaintance from art college days and had

 sometimes at short notice.
-Terry Brace was involved with the organization of entertainment at prominent Bristol rock venue The Old Granery, and used
+Terry Brace was involved with the organization of entertainment at prominent Bristol rock venue The Old Granary, and used

 to have a say in which bands were featured there; embryonic versions of Genesis, King Crimson and Yes, and of course Brace or Matthews would design